issyugk3-zxw/issyugk3-zxw.github.io/docs/notes/ML/1.Bayesian-Models/README.md

 permalink: /ML/u0q5o2j0/
 ---
 ## Before Reading
-This Chapter is about notes of introduction, which is chapter 1 of PRML book.
+This Chapter is about Bayesian Model.